-Pumpkin couscous salad is a healthy Mediterranean-inspired pasta salad made with Israeli couscous and feta.
+Pumpkin Couscous Salad is a Mediterranean-inspired pasta salad made with Israeli couscous and feta.
 The roasted pumpkin and dried apricot provide sweetness, and pine nuts add crunch.

 The beauty of this Mediterranean couscous salad is that you can make some or all of it ahead of time and serve it at room temperature.
 The flavors get even better after sitting for a few hours.
 So make a pumpkin couscous salad as an easy and colorful side dish with your next Mediterranean meal or for oohs and aahs at your next potluck.

 Israeli couscous, sometimes called pearl couscous, is a small pasta made from semolina flour, a high protein flour from durum wheat.
-Semolina flour also is used in other couscous and pastas.
+Semolina flour also is used in other couscous, pastas, and semolina bread.

 The grains of Israeli couscous are larger than Moroccan couscous.
 But both are a great accompaniment for saucy dishes like shakshuka.